-The M.A. degree is obtained by completing satisfactorily a 36-hour program beyond prerequisite courses for School of Management graduate programs.
+The M.S. degree is obtained by completing satisfactorily a 36-hour program beyond prerequisite courses for School of Management graduate programs.
 The program provides students the opportunity to learn in-depth the fundamentals of (1) functional areas of management, (2) international management, and (3) cultural, sociopolitical and geographical constraints affecting international business decisions.
 It also provides educational opportunities for the student with non-business undergraduate training to prepare for a career in the management of international trade and industry.

-The School of Management encourages all students studying for the M.A. degree to master one foreign language.
+The School of Management encourages all students studying for the M.S. degree to master one foreign language.
 However, equally important is direct experience of business practices in a foreign country.
 In the past, U.T.
 Dallas has organized study abroad opportunities in Russia, China, Hong Kong, Singapore, Vietnam, Thailand, Indonesia, and India.
 Foreign study courses, usually offered between semesters, vary in length from two to three weeks and are generally taken as part of an Area Studies course.

+Prerequisites

+Prerequisite knowledge in calculus and competence in personal computing are requirements for the program.
+A deficiency in calculus may be remedied by taking MATH 5304 (Applied Mathematical Analysis for Non Majors I) or MATH 1325 (with a B or better).
+Competence in personal computing may be demonstrated by completing BA 3351 with a grade of B or better or completing an equivalent course at another university with a grade of B or better.
+Deficiencies must be remedied within the first 12 hours of graduate work.
+Degree credit is not earned for program prerequisites.

-Students must maintain a 3.0 grade point average in both core courses and in aggregate courses to qualify for the M.A. degree.
+Students must maintain a 3.0 grade point average in both core courses and in aggregate courses to qualify for the M.S. degree.